-- 2.15 The Active Travel (Wales) Act (Active Travel Act) aims to promote walking and cycling as an attractive mode of transport for purposeful journeys (i.e. to access work, school or shops and services).
-It seeks to instil a lasting transformation on how developments are planned to incorporate walking and cycling infrastructure from the outset as well as encouraging long term behavioural change. - 2.16 The Active Travel Act makes provision for the mapping of active travel routes and related facilities through the Active Travel Network Maps (ATNM).
+The Active Travel (Wales) Act (Active Travel Act) aims to promote walking and cycling as an attractive mode of transport for purposeful journeys (i.e. to access work, school or shops and services).
+It seeks to instil a lasting transformation on how developments are planned to incorporate walking and cycling infrastructure from the outset as well as encouraging long term behavioural change.

+The Active Travel Act makes provision for the mapping of active travel routes and related facilities through the Active Travel Network Maps (ATNM).
 The ATNM for Caerphilly County Borough forms part of the evidence base for the 2RLDP.
 The Active Travel Act also requires local authorities in Wales to deliver year on year improvements in active travel routes and facilities to enhance opportunities for pedestrians and cyclists to make meaningful journeys without relying on the car.

-A More Equal Wales - The Socio-economic Duty Equality Act 2010 (2021)
+A More Equal Wales - The Socioeconomic Duty Equality Act 2010 (2021)

-2.17 The Socio-economic Duty came into force in Wales on the 31 March 2021.
+The Socio-economic Duty came into force in Wales on the 31 March 2021.
 The Socio-economic Duty requires specified public bodies, when making strategic decisions such as 'deciding priorities and setting objectives', to consider how their decisions might help to reduce the inequalities associated with socio-economic disadvantage.
-The Duty requires that 'Due Regard' be given to the need to reduce the inequalities of outcomes resulting from socio-economic disadvantage.
+The Duty requires that 'Due Regard' be given to the need to reduce the inequalities of outcomes resulting from socio- economic disadvantage.
 The Duty applies to strategic policy development and as such applies to the 2RLDP.
 The Socio-economic Duty falls within the scope of the ISA undertaken in respect of the 2RLDP and the findings of the appraisal are set out in the ISA documents.

-Planning Policy Wales Edition 12 (2024)
+Planning Policy Wales Edition 11 (2021)

-2.18 Edition 12 of Planning Policy Wales (PPW) sets out the land use planning policies and overarching sustainable development goals for Wales, revised to contribute towards the statutory well-being goals of the Well- being of Future Generations Act.
+Edition 11 of Planning Policy Wales (PPW) sets out the land use planning policies and overarching sustainable development goals for Wales, revised to contribute towards the statutory well-being goals of the Wellbeing of Future Generations Act.
 PPW sets out a presumption in favour of sustainable development and considers a Plan-led approach to be the most effective means of securing sustainable development through the planning system.
-Edition 12 of PPW introduced changes to Chapter 6 - Distinctive and Natural Places, with the most prominent being the duty to deliver Net Benefit for Biodiversity within development.
 PPW has a strong focus on promoting placemaking, which is considered instrumental to achieving sustainable places, delivering socially inclusive development and promoting more cohesive communities.
-Placemaking is deemed to be a holistic approach that "considers the context, function and relationships between a development site and its wider surroundings".
+Placemaking is deemed to be a holistic approach that 'considers the context, function and relationships between a development site and its wider surroundings'.

-2.19 At a strategic level there are four themes which contribute individually to placemaking:
+At a strategic level there are four themes which contribute individually to placemaking:

 - Strategic & Spatial Choices;

 - Active & Social Places:

 - Productive & Enterprising Places;

 - Distinctive & Natural Places

-- 2.20 In order to inform the spatial strategy, PPW requires development plans to 'include a spatial strategy covering the lifetime of the plan which establishes a pattern of development improving social, economic, environmental and cultural well-being'.
+In order to inform the spatial strategy, PPW requires development plans to 'include a spatial strategy covering the lifetime of the plan which establishes a pattern of development improving social, economic, environmental and cultural well-being'.
 The link between the number of homes due to be provided and the expected job opportunities is clearly emphasised, as is the location of any new development in relation to existing or planned infrastructure.
 This is important to minimise the need to travel, reduce private car reliance and increase opportunities for cycling, walking and the use of public transport.
 Development Plans are deemed to 'provide the main means for achieving integration between land use and transport planning'.

-- 2.21 PPW specifies a well-defined search process to identify development land.
+PPW specifies a well-defined search process to identify development land.
 Sustainable previously developed land and/or underutilised sites within existing settlements should be reviewed first before suitable, sustainable greenfield sites within or on the edge of settlements are considered.
 In either case, 'a broad balance between housing, community facilities, services and employment opportunities should be promoted.
 Significant weight is attached to developing active and social places in the form of well-connected cohesive communities.